ctasca/wms/README.md

 ## Configuration
 No configuration required.
 Default configuration values are set in module's `config.xml` file.

+## Logger file
+Module's logs are found in `var/log//wms-sync.log`

+## Testing Error
+In order to test an error response, continue clicking the "Sync with WMS" button until you get the error's modal alert.

 ## Module Screenshots

 ![Screenshot 2023-03-08 at 10 29 47](https://user-images.githubusercontent.com/1621171/223678144-e1da1624-a771-442a-a672-06f509bac032.png)